hatanvir/Algorithm-with-java/README.md

 # Algorithm-with-java
-All practice algorithm will be here.
+All practice data structure and algorithm will goes here